Home

 Armena: I was 89 the sixth of September.

-Jessie: What year were you born?
+Jessie: What year was you born?

 Armena: I can't remember.
 I had it wrote down someplace, but I don't know where it's at.